 Every lifting job comes with its own set of requirements and should be approached with that in mind.
 For any lifting operation to be undertaken successfully, a risk analysis has to be undertaken to determine the most appropriate type of lifting equipment to be used.

-Universal Lifting Hire Services has years of experience in arranging and supplying on-site lifting equipment, and will ensure everything is in place to undertake the job in a safe, reliable, and cost-effective manner.
+Universal Lifting Hire Services has years of experience in arranging and supplying on-site lifting equipment and will ensure everything is in place to undertake the job in a safe, reliable, and cost-effective manner.

 Once the on-site lifting equipment has been picked, the operation itself has to be planned.
-The operator must be a competent person familiar with the ‘Safe use of lifting equipment’: Approved Code of Practise (ACOP) when operating the chosen equipment.
+The operator must be a competent person familiar with the ‘Safe use of lifting equipment: Approved Code of Practise (ACOP) when operating the chosen equipment.
 All lifting equipment has to be maintained and serviced in full compliance of the Health and Safety Executive and LOLER regulations.
-As a leading, long-established hire service covering Essex and the surrounding area, Universal Lifting undertakes all required maintenance and servicing of all equipment prior to delivering to site.
+As a leading, long-established hire service covering Essex and the surrounding area, Universal Lifting undertakes all required maintenance and servicing of all equipment prior to delivering to the site.

-Before commencing operations, the operator must check all safety devices on the equipment are operating correctly, all slings and hooks are in good condition, and the area is coned off and warning boards are in position.
+Before commencing operations, the operator must check all safety devices on the equipment are operating correctly, all slings and hooks are in good condition, and the area is coned off and the warning boards are in position.